-The State of Illinois is somewhat unique compared to many other states in that there is also a local siting approval process under the Illinois Environmental Protection Act (Act) (415 ILCS 5/1 et seq.) for "Pollution Control Facilities" or "PCFs."
+For "Pollution Control Facilities" or "PCFs" the State of Illinois requires a local siting approval process under the Illinois Environmental Protection Act (Act) (415 ILCS 5/1 et seq.)
 PCFs include landfills, commercial incineration facilities, wastewater treatment plants, and similar waste treatment, storage or disposal facilities.

 The local siting approval process requires that the developer of a new PCF demonstrate to the satisfaction of the governing body of a municipality or the county board of a county in which the proposed PCF is to be located that the project will meet nine specific criteria set forth in the statute.
-In addition, the application is subject to a public participation process that requires providing written notice of the application to certain adjacent property owners and members of Illinois' General Assembly from the legislative district in which the facility is to be located, and notice to the general public by newspaper publication.
+In addition, the application is subject to a public participation process that requires providing written notice of the application to certain adjacent property owners and state legislators from the district in which the facility is to be located as well as notice to the general public by newspaper publication.
 At least one public hearing must be held by the local governing body, and any person may comment on the proposed facility.
-The decision of the governing body must be in writing, must state its bases and may be appealed to the Pollution Control Board.
+The decision of the governing body must be in writing, must state its basis, and may be appealed to the Illinois Pollution Control Board.
 The Illinois EPA is not a participant in this process, other than to ensure that a project that is a new PCF has the requisite siting approval prior to the issuance of a construction or development permit.
 (See: 415 ILCS 5/39.2).
 Please note that the City of Chicago is exempt from the local siting requirements.

-As part of the Illinois EPA's EJ Policy, the Office of Community Relations and the EJ Coordinator will determine when public notices should be bi- or multi-lingual, where these notices should be published, and when translators should attend hearings.
-The EJ Officer will also review and approve the proposed response to EJ comments raised at hearing or in written comments, and coordinate this response among the Bureaus, Division of Legal Counsel and the Office of Community Relations.
+As part of the Illinois EPA's EJ Policy, the Office of Community Relations and the EJ Coordinator will determine when public notices should be translated into other languages, where these notices should be published, and when translators should attend meetings and hearings.